stone-payments/stoneco-guidelines/frontend/angular/README.md

 * Start designing your application as a `tree of components`.
 Ideally, the whole application should be a tree of components that implement clearly defined inputs and outputs, and minimize two-way data binding.
 That way, it's easier to predict when data changes and what the state of a component is.

-* Try to not nest more than 2 levels deep of components inside a component, or you are going to get messy with components events callbacks.
+* Try to not nest more than `2 levels deep of components inside a component`, or you are going to get messy with components events callbacks.

 ## When `not to use components`.